Flaviviridae: Taxonomy

 The Flaviviridae are part of RNA virus supergroup II, which includes certain plant viruses and bacterial viruses.
 In 2022, the International Committee on Taxonomy of Viruses (ICTV) discussed in 2022 the common names such as flavivirus, flaviviral, and flaviviruses used for both the family and the genus Flavivirus.
 As more viruses particularly classified under separate genera became established, the names became confusing.
 The ICTV therefore resolved in 2023 that the genus Flavivirus should be replaced with Orthoflavivirus and that the common names can be used for the entire family.
+In 2026, the Flaviviridae family was reorganized, and the genera Hepacivirus, Pegivirus, and Pestivirus were moved to other families in the same order as Flaviviridae, Amarillovirales.